dbraun31/risky-visual-search/ideation/structured/md/wave-1-experiments.md

         * Evidence that responses to this question are associated with risk behavior in gambling task ([paper](https://doi.org/10.1111/j.1542-4774.2011.01015.x)).
     * Probably the best one I've seen yet ([paper](https://doi.org/10.1126/sciadv.1701381)).
+        * Yea this shows that trying to estimate risk preferences from behavioral tasks is real problematic.
+        * Other ways to assess the cost function:
+            * WTA, visual perception (think sensitivity generally), the mason door / symbol approach, labor supply, Caplin's K ([Ham's paper](https://psyarxiv.com/wubv4/)).
 * Consider incorporating Cog-ED
     * Maybe before and after?
 * How to control for time costs?